How to Apply: PhD Program

 In 1,250 words or less, please address the following:

-- Describe one or two potential research questions that you would like to explore in a doctoral program.
-Discuss why these questions are important to the field and how addressing these questions would advance social work practice and/or social policy.
+- In considering your own vision as a scholar and the School's guiding principle and values, describe one or two areas of scholarly inquiry that you would like to explore in a doctoral program.
+Discuss why these scholarly topics are important to the field and how addressing them would advance health, well-being, and justice for all people through anti-oppressive social work practice and/or social policy.

 - Describe why you chose the University of Kansas.
 If there are KU faculty members or research projects in which you have special interest, please mention them in your description.